-Like you, I don’t look at patriotic days on the calendar as an excuse for a BBQ.
-In most cases these days are a time for reflection that can be teachable moments.
-Days where patriots can help to pass on the knowledge of our proud history to those who have not been exposed to the inspirational and hard fought independence our ancestors attained on our behalf.
+I don’t consider patriotic days on the calendar an excuse for a BBQ like you.
+But, in most cases, these days are a time for reflection that can be teachable moments.
+Days where patriots can help pass on the knowledge of our proud history to those who have not been exposed to the inspirational and hard-fought independence our ancestors attained on our behalf.

-I’ve written quite a bit about our founding and Independence Day so I won’t repeat myself.
-Over the years it appears I’ve created a 4th of July archive so to speak.
-Covering history, our Military and Old Glory.
+I’ve written quite a bit about our founding and Independence Day, so I won’t repeat myself.
+But, over the years, it appears I’ve created a 4th of July archive.
+Covering history, our Military, and Old Glory.

-Each year on the 4th of July I’m going to update this post and send it out as an annual reminder.
+Each year on the 4th of July, I will update this post and send it out as an annual reminder.
 Consider this a 4th of July go-to resource page reflecting the facts and history that should not be erased.
 Our history is the story of the greatest republic on this planet — to this day.

 Take the time, only 30 minutes out of your life, to watch this speech by Ronald Reagan in 1964.
 The parallels are stunning!
-This speech could apply to today — just change the names.
-The more things change; the more the stay the same…
+This speech could apply to today — change the names.
+The more things change, the more they stay the same…

 Words from the Wise

 Here are a few of my favorite Founder’s quotes on the topic of Independence to further reflect the greatest of these men:

 Educate and Expose Others to Our Proud History

 I hope you will share and join me in helping to educate others.
 With sovereignty under attack across the globe, we should remind ourselves of the fragility of freedom and liberty.
 Add the fact we now have socialists winning elections and calling for no borders.